 Every week or so, we hear about product recalls or stories of people across the United States getting injured as a result of using defectives products.
 And the bizarre thing is that most of these products can be commonly found in our houses or on the shelves of grocery stores.

 So most of us cannot help but wonder in the backs of our minds: am I next?
-While we are not saying that you should refrain from using… well, any products to prevent injuries, and start eating nothing but the foods that you grow in your backyard (though doing so could probably reduce the risk of encountering a defective product), all we are saying is that educating yourself about California’s product liability laws is a splendid idea (and, above all, be cautious when using or consuming any products purchased in Riverside or any other city in California).
+While we are not saying that you should refrain from using… well, any products to prevent injuries, and start eating nothing but the foods that you grow in your backyard (though doing so could probably reduce the risk of encountering a defective product), all we are saying is that educating yourself about California’s product liability laws is a splendid idea (and, above all, be cautious when using or consuming any products purchased in Los Angeles or any other city in California).

 Yes, you can hold multiple parties liable for your injuries